LGBTQ Community Sexual Assault Lawyers

 Members of the lesbian, gay, bisexual, transgender, queer (LGBTQ) community are not immune to sexual assault or sexual violence .
-In fact, victims who identify as LGBTQ are more likely to experience sexual violence in the form of hate-motivated crimes.
+In fact, victims who identify as LGBTQ are more likely to experience sexual violence as well as hate-motivated crimes.

 How Common is LGBTQ Community Sexual Assault?

-Research is behind on sexual violence against LGBTQ individuals.
-Little remains known about the prevalence of intimate partner violence, sexual assault, and stalking among those in the LGBTQ community.
+Research is lagging on sexual violence perpetrated against LGBTQ individuals.
+Little remains known about the prevalence of intimate partner violence, sexual assault, and stalking in the LGBTQ community.
 That being said, a 2010 study found that LGBTQ people experience a significantly higher prevalence of sexual assault and rape compared to heterosexual people.

 Researchers believe that the actual prevalence of LGBTQ community sexual assault may exceed what reports show.
 Many victims may not want to disclose their sexual orientation or identity during sexual assault reporting for fear of bias getting in the way of justice.

-Why Does LGBTQ Community Sexual Assault Happen?
+Why Does LGBTQ Sexual Assault Happen?

-Contacting an attorney can relieve many emotions and challenges you may be experiencing as the victim of LGBTQ community sexual assault.
+Contacting an experienced sexual assault attorney can help you cope with many emotions and challenges you may be experiencing as the victim of LGBTQ sexual assault.
 Your lawyer will listen to your story, help you feel less alone, and support your rights moving forward.

-Rosenfeld Injury Lawyers LLC can Help
+Rosenfeld Injury Lawyers Can Help